Cost-Benefit Analysis: Definition, Process & Finance Examples

 • Direct Costs: Tangible expenses tied to the decision (e.g., labor, materials, software licenses).

-• Indirect Costs: Overhead like utilities, administrative support, or maintenance.
+• Indirect Costs: Overhead such as utilities, administrative support, or maintenance.

-• Opportunity Costs: The value of the next best alternative (e.g., investing in Project B instead of Project A).
+• Opportunity Costs: The value of the next best alternative (e.g., funding Project B instead of Project A).

 • Intangible Costs: Non-monetary drawbacks (e.g., employee stress during a transition).

-• Hidden Costs: Unexpected expenses (e.g., delays, training, or compliance fees).
+• Hidden Costs: Unexpected expenses (e.g., delays, training, compliance fees).

 Benefits